MartinKnopf/looter/README.md

 * user can restart game at any time
 * restarting resets balance, turn count and starts new turn

-## MS - score
+## MS - game over - 06.09.2014
-* after 10 runs game prints maximum possible earning
+* after 10 runs game a prints the profit
-* a score is shown, claculated as percantage of max possible earning
+* profit is claculated as percantage

-## MS - time limitations
+## MS - time limitations - 06.09.2014
 * turns are limited in time (3 seconds)
 * a progress bar or timer indicates the time left to end the turn with an action
 * when the last turn ended automatically, the game ends